 Dreaming of an alfresco outdoor eating set-up at your place?
 Here’s where to source the best quality and value barbecues in Singapore

 What better country than Singapore to enjoy endless summer days barbecuing with family and friends?
-You’ll already be set for meat, thanks to our guide to the best butchers in Singapore, so we’re here to give you the lowdown on the top stores to buy the main event – your barbecue!
+You’ll already be set for meat, thanks to our guide to the best butchers in Singapore.
+So we’re here to give you the lowdown on the top stores to buy the main event – your barbecue!
 Whether you call it a braii, a barbie, a grillen, churrasco or a cook-out, one thing is universally agreed: meat just tastes better when cooked over a flame or grilled on a barbecue.
 We’re seeing a whole lot of juicy steaks, sizzling sausages and organic salads in your future.
-Barbecuing can be a passionate subject (just ask any guest who has tried to get between your husband and his BBQ), so we’ve taken our task very seriously to source for the best barbecues in Singapore.
-Not just any old barbie will do…
+Barbecuing can be a passionate subject (just ask anyone who’s tried to get between your husband and his BBQ), so we’ve taken our task very seriously to source the best barbecues in Singapore.
+Because not just any old barbie will do…

 BBQ Warehouse stocks the ‘fillet steak’ of barbecues – everything from the très popular and easy-to-use gas grills, to the traditional charcoal models for the purist looking for an authentic smokey flavour.
-Brands include Swiss Grill, Weber, SMOKIN PRO, ProQ, BBQ Buddy and BeefEater.
+Brands include Swiss Grill, Weber, TopQ, Brinkmann and more.

-Prices range from $150 for a starter Weber charcoal grill, to $6,840 for the mother of all barbecues: the Swiss commercial-grade rotisserie.
-If you’ve done your homework you can buy online, or give them a call and visit the showroom for a guided tour (it’s only open by appointment).
+Prices range from $169 for a starter Weber charcoal grill, to $4,469 for the mother of all barbecues: the Weber Genesis gas grill.
+If you’ve done your homework you can buy online, or give them a call to find out more.
 BBQ Warehouse also stocks accessories and a range of outdoor furniture that not only looks chic but suited to our tropical lifestyle (it’s waterproof!).
 And once you’ve had your barbie of choice delivered, check out BBQ Warehouse’s tips on how to cook the perfect steak to your guest’s taste (rare to medium and well-done), plus delish recipes.
 Prawn skewers with lime and mayo, anyone?

-BBQ Grill Culture has been in the grilling biz for over 20 years, and offers a wide range of barbecues (prices from $213 to $4,599) including Napoleon, Cadac, Masport and Broil King.
-They tout themselves as the only specialty store in Singapore not run by a supplier, so therefore give unbiased advice sans the pushy sales pitch.
-The customer service really is second to none as payment is only due on receipt, they assemble and install your barbecue for free, and also dispose of your old unit for $75.
+BBQ Grill Culture has been in the grilling biz for over 20 years, and offers a wide range of barbecues from charcoal grills and burner grills to professional gas grillers.
+They tout themselves as the only speciality store in Singapore not run by a supplier, so, therefore, give unbiased advice sans the pushy sales pitch.
+The customer service really is second to none.
+Payment is only due on receipt, they assemble and install your barbecue for free, and also dispose of your old unit for $75.
 And now you’ll be entertaining more, you might want to give your garden a spruce up with some garden tools from their range.
 You’ll be the envy of your ‘hood!

-Cookaburra is another excellent store to buy your new fave outdoor cooktop.
-It stocks similar brands to the other retailers including Outback, Weber, plus its own brand Cookaburra.
-Prices range from $150 to $7,299, and free delivery and installation is available for purchases over $200.
+Another excellent store to buy your new fave outdoor cooktop, Cookaburra stocks similar brands to the other retailers including Outback, Weber, plus its own brand of grills.
+Prices range from $150 to $4,500, and free delivery and installation are available for purchases over $200.
 What we love about Cookaburra is that you can be the most disorganised party planner, but they’ll have you set up and ready to go within six hours (they even sell gas cylinder refills).
 Phew!
-(Check out their latest promotions too!).

 Buy abroad or second-hand

-The prices of barbecues are WAAAY lower in countries where grilling meats is a national obsession (like Australia, South Africa and the US).
-If you are planning a trip home or abroad, and your luggage allowance is generous, you’ll save serious cash buying one this way.
-This writer in fact bought the smallest model in the top-quality Weber range (the Weber Baby Q1200) and did just that (retails in Singapore for $500– $700; in Australia for $300).
+The prices of barbecues are way lower in countries where grilling meats is a national obsession (like Australia, South Africa and the US).
+If you are planning a trip home or abroad at some point when restrictions lift (and your luggage allowance is generous), you’ll save serious cash buying one this way.
+This writer, in fact, bought the smallest model in the top-quality Weber range (the Weber Baby Q1200) and did just that (retails in Singapore for $500–700; in Australia for $300).
 And given the majority of us have outdoor spaces the size of postage stamps, it won’t take up valuable room on the balcony.
 The Weber Baby Q is also versatile, as you can buy a separate breakfast plate for your weekend fry-up, a roasting trivet to cook the perfect roast lamb, and it’s portable.